-Hoyt Model is somewhat similar to Burgess Model and is often considered as its improved version.
-Hoyt argued that cities do not develop in the form of simple rings, instead, they have “sectors.”
+Hoyt Model is somewhat similar to Burgess Model and is often considered as its improvised version.
+Hoyt argued that cities do not develop in the form of simple rings, instead they have “sectors.”
 Homer Hoyt in 1939 suggested that few activities grow in the form of sectors which radiates out along the main travel links.
 Activities in a sector are considered to be the same throughout the sector because of the purpose/function it serves.
 Land use within each sector would remain the same because like attracts like.
 The high-class sector would stay high-class because it would be the most sought after area to live, so only the rich could afford to live there.
 The industrial sector would remain industrial as the area would have a typical advantage of a railway line or river.
 These sectors can be housing, industrial activities, etc. These sectors grow along railway lines, highways or rivers.

 Components of Hoyt Model

 Industry – Industries are represented in the form of a sector radiating out from the center.
 These forms sector because of the presence of a transport linkage along which the activities grew.
 Presence of railway line, river or road would attract similar activity, and thus a continuous corridor or “sector” will develop.

 Apart from the industries this area also serves as a residential area for lower class workers.
 Living conditions are bad because of proximity to industries.

 Low-income groups reside in this area.
-Narrow roads, high population density, small houses with poor ventilation exist in this area.
+Narrow roads, high population density, small houses with poor ventilation.
 Roads are narrow and often connects to the industries where most of the people in this sector work.
 Closeness to industries reduces the travel cost and thus attracts industrial workers.
 Environmental and living conditions are often inadequate because of the proximity to factories.